Shakshuka with Swiss Chard

 Thank you to Safest Choice Eggs for sponsoring this post.

-That’s a whole lot harder to do than to actually cook up a panful of these gorgeous eggs, which isn’t hard at all.
+If you’ve never tried shakshuka before, you’re in for a treat.
+It’s a deeply flavored dish that’s surprisingly simple to make.
 A staple of the table in many North African countries as well as in Israel, the dish is made by simmering onions, peppers, and spices, and then cracking a handful of eggs into the mix and cooking them until they’re firm on the outside, but still yolky and soft within.
 Consider it Tunisia’s answer to huevos rancheros.

 Unlike huevos, shakshuka, while flavor-packed, packs little heat, so you can comfortably serve it to spicy-averse kids.
 If you are concerned about serving your kids eggs that aren’t cooked through, you can make this using pasteurized eggs such as Safest Choice.

 Shakshuka is a no-brainer for brunch, but works just as well for a weeknight supper.
 You can riff on the basic recipe by adding in chick peas or even crumbled sausage.
-Any which way you make this dish, be sure to say shakshuka as much as you can manage.
-It’s part of the fun.
+Be sure to serve it with warm pita bread, since you’ll want to mop up every bit of those savory pan juices.

 Shakshuka: Eggs Poached in Spiced Tomato Sauce